 Any reported allegations of harassment, discrimination or retaliation will be investigated promptly.
 The investigation may include individual interviews with the parties involved.
 Also, when necessary, The Ailey School may interview individuals who observed the alleged conduct or have other relevant knowledge.
 The Ailey School will maintain the confidentiality of the complaint and/or investigation to the greatest extent possible.
-All members of The Ailey School community have a duty to cooperate with any investigation conducted by The Ailey School or outside parties retained by The Ailey School for this purpose.
+All members of The Ailey School community have a duty to cooperate with any investigation conducted by The Ailey School, regardless of whether the investigation is being conducted by The Ailey School or outside parties retained by The Ailey School for this purpose.